MicrosoftDocs/customer-insights/ci-docs/journeys/email-QR-code.md

 To link to an event, you must first [create the event](set-up-event.md).
 After you create your event, create an email and add a QR code as described in the previous steps.
 The options you choose for your QR code depend on whether you want to link to a specific event, or whether you want to use a trigger to supply event details for the QR code.

 ### Link a QR code to a specific event

+> [!IMPORTANT]
+> When using a QR code to link to a specific even, the QR code only provides a registration ID.
+To implement verification, check-in, and registration features, event organizers must do some custom development.
+One way to do this could be by creating a custom smartphone app.

 To link to a specific event: